 In the case of investments in areas near to the frontiers, a special law states that prior approval is required.
 In the past, there have been no specific requests that could be considered as a barrier to entry in the energy field.
 Regulatory barriers are only relevant for assuring the unbundling of the different sectors, but are clear cut and defined in terms of avoiding vertical integration and influence in the market.
-The current government, elected at the end of 2015, is thought to dismantle any and all barriers to trade and investment, by freeing the foreign exchange market, eliminating export withholding duties, reducing taxes for the import of capital goods, etc. Many of such goals have been achieved by now (free exchange rate and remittances, exports freed from foreign currency proceeds' remittances, etc).
-It should be expected that the red tape and delays for the Antitrust Commission to approve concentration through acquisition or new investments should now be considerably reduced up to international standards, in the same way that it is expected that some irrational taxation (such as collecting income tax on the capital gain artificially recorded by considering profit, the differential between acquisition and sale value of non-current assets on nominal currency) should be adjusted.
-The current tax reform in analysis is partially addressing capital gains taxation by a one-shot tax to allow for assets revaluation to market levels, leaving aside the historic cost at nominal levels.
+The current government, elected at the end of 2015, is thought to dismantle any and all barriers to trade and investment, by freeing the foreign exchange market, eliminating export withholding duties (though having had to set forth, on account of the current commitment to reach at zero deficit for public expenses in 2019, an overall export withholding of 10 per cent computed in local currency at the current exchange rate at the time the Decree was enacted, therefore meant to be diluted by means of a lack of adjustment to the foreign currency exchange at the time of each export), reducing taxes for the import of capital goods, etc. Many of such goals have been achieved by now (free exchange rate and remittances, exports freed from foreign currency proceeds' remittances, etc).
+It should be expected that the red tape and delays for the Antitrust Commission to approve concentration through acquisition or new investments should now be considerably reduced up to international standards, in the same way that it is expected that some irrational taxation (such as collecting income tax on the capital gain artificially recorded by considering profit, the differential between acquisition and sale value of non-current assets on nominal currency) should be adjusted (an opportunity now available indirectly through a tax protected adjustment of fixed assets, at a price, and adjusted in the following fiscal years, or by a fully inflation adjusted tax return, if certain very high inflation rate thresholds are reached).

-What criminal, health and safety, and environmental liability do companies in the energy sector most commonly face, and what are the associated penalties?
+27 What criminal, health and safety, and environmental liability do companies in the energy sector most commonly face, and what are the associated penalties?

 Resolutions SE 105/92 and 25/04 set forth the procedures and guidelines on environmental protection to be observed by the upstream industry, including the necessary environmental impact statements.
 Resolutions SE 341/93 and 201/96 regulate the remediation of hydrocarbon ponds; Resolutions 342/93 and 24/04 handle contingency plans; Resolution 236/93 NS 143/98 regards gas venting restrictions; abandonment and decommissioning of wells is dealt with by Resolution SETyC 5/96 and midstream and downstream regulations also cover such sectors.
-Because jurisdiction on environmental matters is shared between the federal state (for interstate effects, and for guidelines in this general framework) and the provinces, each of them has developed an entire body of regulations on the subjects above, as well as enforcement authorities for the licensing, permitting and penalisation of infringements.
+Because jurisdiction on environmental matters is shared between the federal state (for interstate effects, and for guidelines in erize@abeledogottheil.com.ar

+Av Eduardo Madero 1020, 5th floor C1106ACX Buenos Aires Argentina this general framework) and the provinces, each of them has developed an entire body of regulations on the subjects above, as well as enforcement authorities for the licensing, permitting and penalisation of infringements.
 The Federal Law of Hazardous Waste imposes penalties ranging up to prison terms for infringements of the entire process of disposal and elimination of the same.